 You can always consider securing your privileged accounts manually.
 However, this will turn out to be a time-consuming and exhausting process – if not impossible.
 Besides the fact that manual operations can lead to decreased productivity and human-caused error, in the event of failure, the disaster recovery costs will outweigh the money spent investing in a PAM solution.
 What’s more, should you conduct the process manually, you will not be able to demonstrate ROI on your privileged account management efforts.

 This brings us to the second option you have to handle privileged accounts in your organization – through a Privileged Access Management solution.
-Doing so, your PAM activities will become efficient, and this way you will get the best value out of it.
+By doing so, your PAM activities will become efficient, and this way you will get the best value out of it.
 Even though it will not generate any sales by itself, a PAM solution will save you time and money by preventing costly cyber incidents.